darul75/aws-deployment-guide/README.md

 Named it like 'vpc-webserver-sg', where your Beanstalk webservers(application servers)  instances (details later) will be deployed.

-AWS will generate a technical ID for it, let's says: sg-22222222
+AWS will generate a technical ID for it, let's say: sg-22222222

 ### Inbound rules